Submit request or call to make an appointment.

-Arrhythmias also can be caused by:
+Irregular heartbeat in children can be caused by:

-The heart rate is the number of heartbeats per minute.
+The heart rate is the number of heart beats per minute.
 A “normal” heart rate differs depending on age and lifestyle and other factors.

 The resting heart rate — how fast the heart beats when a person is not engaged in activity — decreases as children get older.
 Typical resting heart rate ranges are: